Capital Market Trends for the Seniors Housing & Care Property Market

 Seniors housing and care is the only commercial real estate asset class that experienced positive asking rent growth during the Great Recession.
 Rent growth has been steadier, less volatile, and has generally exceeded that of other commercial real estate property types.

 Senior housing has a unique resiliency in the commercial real estate market as a result of its dual components of real estate, hospitality and need-driven services.
-The NCREIF Property Index (NPI) had a total investment return of 12.1% for the ten years ending in the fourth quarter of 2019.
-Seniors housing returns compare favorably to this overall index, with a 10.2% annualized investment return over the same period.
+The NCREIF Property Index (NPI) had a total investment return of 9.4% for the ten years ending in the third quarter of 2020.
+Seniors housing returns compare favorably to this overall index, with an 11.6% annualized investment return over the same period.
 Returns for both income and appreciation were higher for seniors housing than the overall property index as well as for multi-family.